nimblehq/ios-templates/.github/wiki/Fastlane.md

 ### Constant.swift

-It contains the key/value pairs of constants used during the development and release process.
+Contains the key/value pairs of constants used during the development and release process.

 ### Secret.swift

-It contains the key/value pairs of environment variables used during the development and release process.
+Contains the key/value pairs of environment variables used during the development and release process.

 ## Managers folder

 ### Build.swift

-The `Build` helps build and sign the application.
+`Build.swift` helps build and sign the application.
 There are two main functions:

 | `adHoc` | `appStore` |
 |---|---|